serengil/deepface/README.md

 There are many ways to support a project - starring⭐️ the GitHub repos is just one.

-Alternatively, you can support this project through Patreon.
+You can also support this project through Patreon.

 <a href="https://www.patreon.com/bePatron?u=31795557"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png"></img></a>